Skip to content

 4. Add tests in tests/test_new.py or tests/test_init.py.

-5. Update docs/commands.md and any relevant workflow docs.
+5. Update the relevant page in docs/commands/ and any relevant workflow docs.

 CI overview